-Our clinic currently gives away approximately 75% of our clinic visits to our uninsured recipient patients.
-This is due, in part to our generous donors.
+Our clinic gives away over 55% of our clinic visits to our uninsured recipient patients.
+This is due, in part, to our generous donors.
 However, the majority of our financial support comes from our Member patients.
-Although our Member base is continually growing, we have 140 members as of January 2017.
-Additionally, Dr. Mike consults in women’s health issues on a fee-for-service basis.
-His NFP patients make up our clinic’s third patient population.
+The consistent growth of our members has allowed the clinic to add a second provider in April of 2019.

 In today’s culture, it can be difficult to find physicians who accept their patients’ faith and morals.

 With increasing frequency, secular doctors push the birth control pill on teenagers—often without parents’ consent.
 Married couples’ thoughtful decision to forgo contraception is often disparaged.
 And patients are left to wonder whether their family doctor participates in abortion, in vitro fertilization and other practices that desecrate the dignity of human life.

 Our Lady of Hope Clinic offers a family practice clinic where families can feel safe and respected.
 Our doctor practices medicine consistent with his Catholic faith, while remaining committed to serving patients of all faiths.
 The providers of Our Lady of Hope Clinic welcome the opportunity to discuss with the patient faith issues and how the patient’s faith can impact their health.

 Patients know upfront where their doctor stands on issues of medical ethics.
 Our physician chooses to not participate in abortion, sterilization, euthanasia, in vitro fertilization, or write prescription of contraception.
 But at Our Lady of Hope Clinic, we know that building a Culture of Life isn’t just about what we don’t do.
 Dr. Mike helps empower married couples to achieve or postpone pregnancy naturally by offering natural family planning medical consultations and NaProTECHNOLOGY services.
 For more information, click here.